 Step 5: Enter the lower value, 3.
 You want to know the probability of Jane getting between three and four hits, so you enter 3 in the X Value box.

-Step 7: Press Enter for the result.
+Step 7: Press ENTER twice for the result.
 The probability of Jane getting three or four hits is .040273, returned at the top of the screen as “Pdf=.040273“.

 Tip: Instead hitting the Alpha and ) keys to select BinomialCdf, you can scroll down the menu with the arrow keys instead.

-Warning: Use the BinomialPdf function (option B from the F5 menu) if you only have one x-value.
+Warning: Make sure you’re choosing the right function (BinomCDF or BinomPDF).
+Use the BinomialPdf function (option B from the F5 menu) if you only have one x-value.